Updates to AP Seminar Performance Tasks

-AP Seminar can only be taught as part of the larger AP Capstone™ program.
+AP Seminar is unique in that it can only be taught as part of the larger AP Capstone™ program.
 This course may only be offered to students at participating schools where teachers have completed the required professional development.
-High schools have already been selected for participation in the 2017-18 academic year.
-Schools interested in offering AP Capstone in the 2018-19 academic year will need to complete the application process.
-Visit AP Capstone to learn more about how to participate in this program.
+Visit the AP Capstone page to learn more about how to participate in this program.

 Download this document for more help creating your syllabus.

 Syllabus Development Guide: AP Seminar Includes the guidelines reviewers use to evaluate syllabi along with three samples of evidence for each requirement.
 This guide also specifies the level of detail required in the syllabus to receive course authorization.

 Curricular and Resource Requirements

 Your course must fulfill these requirements.